-- 1. Discriminating on the basis of race, religious creed, color, national origin, age, disability, ancestry or sex in the rendering of sonographic services. - 2.
-Performing acts beyond the scope of the practice to include performing examinations by oneself without successful completed competency of the examination. - 3.
-Assuming duties and responsibilities without adequate training. - Assigning or delegating functions, tasks or responsibilities to unqualified persons. - 5.
-Failing to safeguard a patient from the incompetent, abusive or illegal practice of any person.

-- 6. Performing clinical procedures while, with or without good cause, his/her physical, mental or emotional condition impairs the student's ability to act in a manner consistent with established or customary imaging standards, or both. - 7.
-Practicing, if any amount of alcohol or a controlled substance or dangerous drug that is not legally prescribed is present in the body of the student as determined by a test of the blood, saliva, breath or urine of the student sonographer while on duty.
+- rendering of medical services. - 2.
+Performing acts beyond the scope of the practice - 3.
+Assuming duties and responsibilities without adequate training. - 4.
+Assigning or delegating functions, tasks or responsibilities to unqualified persons. - 5.
+Failing to safeguard a patient from the incompetent, abusive or illegal practice of any person. - Practicing sonography while, with or without good cause, his/her physical, mental or emotional condition impairs his ability to act in a manner consistent with established or prudent sonography standards, or both. - 7.
+Practicing, if any amount of alcohol or a controlled substance or dangerous drug that is not legally prescribed is present in the body of the student as determined by a test of the blood, saliva, breath or urine of the student sonography technologist while on duty.
 The student will be tested if there is suspicion of a violation of drug or alcohol policies. - 8.
 Failing to respect and maintain a patient's right to privacy. - 9.
-Violating a patient's confidentiality. - 10.
-Soliciting services or borrowing money, materials or other property, from a: - a.
-Patient - b.
-Family member of a patient; - c.
-Person with significant personal ties to a patient - 11.
+Violating a patient's or other student's confidentiality. - Soliciting services or soliciting or borrowing money, materials or other property, from a: - (a) Patient - (b) Family member of a patient; - (c) Person with significant personal ties to a patient - 11.
 Diverting supplies, equipment or drugs for personal or unauthorized use. - 12.
-Inaccurate recording, falsifying or otherwise knowingly altering or destroying records including time records, evaluations and competencies. - 13.
-Leaving an assignment without properly notifying the appropriate personnel or abandoning a patient in need of care. - 14.
+Inaccurate recording, falsifying or otherwise altering or destroying records including time logs, patient logs, evaluations, competencies or student clinical documentation - 13.
+Leaving a clinical assignment without properly notifying the appropriate personnel or abandoning a patient in need of care. - 14.
 Failing to collaborate with other members of a health care team as necessary to meet the health needs of a patient. - 15.
 Failing to observe the conditions, signs and symptoms of a patient, to record the information or to report significant changes to the appropriate persons. - 16.
-Failing to perform sonography functions in a manner consistent with established or customary standards. - 17.
+Failing to perform sonography functions in a manner consistent with established or prudent standards. - 17.
 Causing a patient physical, mental or emotional harm by taking direct or indirect actions or failing to take appropriate actions. - 18.
 Engaging in sexual contact with a patient or client. - 19.
-Engaging in inappropriate public behaviors during clinical hours or at the clinical site. - 20.
+Engaging in inappropriate public displays during clinical hours or at the clinical site. - 20.
 Showing up at a clinical affiliation site without being scheduled or without approval from GBC faculty in regard to the program. - 21.
-Demonstrating a continued lack of expected progress after remediation by the clinical instructors and GBC faculty.
+Attempting to negotiate or manipulate clinical scheduling at the clinical site. - 22.
+Attempting to arrange clinical placement at a clinical site without explicit permission from the Program Director or clinical instructor.

-In addition to clinical misconduct, dismissal can result from misconduct in either or all of the following areas:
+In addition, dismissal can result from misconduct in either or both of the following areas: